 When we eat quickly, on the run or distracted by other activities such as email or scrolling through Facebook, we aren’t acknowledging that we are eating.
 An awareness that we are eating is important as the process of digestion begins in the brain.
 Through being fully aware that we are eating we are stimulating the release of enzymes in our mouth and intestines, through what is termed the cephalic phase of digestion.

 Further, if we gulp our food without chewing sufficiently we can put additional strain on our digestive system.
-Therefore, our fast eating culture not only results in nutritional deficiencies and less nourishing food choices, it also can exacerbate indigestion, reflux, gas, bloating and other gastrointestinal complaints.
+Therefore, our fast-eating culture not only results in nutritional deficiencies and less nourishing food choices, but it also can exacerbate indigestion, reflux, gas, bloating and other gastrointestinal complaints.

 So rather than gulping down your food or eating on the run, take the time to slow down, take a deep breath and try to be fully present with the experience of eating.